TabularEditor/tabulareditor.github.io/_posts/2019-03-14-PowerBITips-WhatIf.md

     string.Format(c, "SELECTEDVALUE({0}, {1})", column.DaxObjectFullName, paramDefault));
 ```

 To use the script, modify the settings in the top section to suit your needs, and hit F5.
 That's it.
-Steps 3-10 completed in one go!
+Steps 3-10 completed in a fraction of a second!

 If you want to get really advanced, you can create a text file containing the settings of multiple WhatIf parameters: